Bank of England faces guidance challenge as recovery picks up

 Giving a steer on its rate plans has become increasingly hard for the Bank.
 Last year it said it would not consider a hike until unemployment fell to 7 percent.
 But that took just six months rather than the three years the Bank expected.

-By then pegging its thinking on rates to something as difficult to gauge as spare capacity, the BoE gave itself more room for manoeuvre.
-But it is also likely to give a freer rein to policymakers who favour an early interest rate hike.
+By then pegging its thinking on rates to something as difficult to gauge as spare capacity, the BoE gave itself more room for maneuver.
+But it is also likely to give a freer rein to policymakers who favor an early interest rate hike.

 (Editing by John Stonestreet)